zi-lin/zi-lin.github.io/index.md

 search_omit: true
 ---

 I am a Ph.D. student in Computer Science at **UCSD** advised by [Jingbo Shang](https://shangjingbo1226.github.io/).
 Previously, I was an AI resident at **Google Research**.
 I received my B.A. in Computational Linguistics from **Peking University**.

-My academic interests are interdisciplinary, including (1) using computational methods to investigate fundamental linguistic questions and (2) applying findings from linguistics to develop techniques for automatic natural language understanding.
+My research interests are interdisciplinary, including (1) using computational methods to investigate fundamental linguistic questions and (2) applying findings from linguistics to develop techniques for automatic natural language understanding.
+I am honored to be selected as a [DeepMind Scholar](https://sites.google.com/google.com/deepmind-scholars-welcome/home).

 ## Education
 * University of California, San Diego